FREE WORK PLANNER

 If you've been looking for a simple way to soothe muscle aches, this easy homemade heating pad project may be just what you need!
-My nine year old has been struggling with heel issues due to way too much activity while she's growing, and I was told that adding a heat pack to her foot prior to exercise might help.
+My daughter has been struggling with heel issues due to way too much activity while she's growing, and I was told that adding a heat pack to her foot prior to exercise might help.

-Now, a normal momma would run to the store and buy a heating pad, but that would be way too easy for this penny-pinching-momma. 🙂 (My problem these days is I just don't have time to get to the store, so I figure anything I can make at home shaves an hour of wasted time off my day ~ yay!)
-I couldn't believe how simple this was to make, and have been sitting here all morning typing with my fun little froggie heat pack taking care of me. . . my sweet Caroline may never see this homemade heating pad again. . .
+Now, a normal momma would run to the store and buy a heating pad, but that would be way too easy for this penny-pinching-momma.
+My problem these days is I just don't have time to get to the store, so I figure anything I can make at home shaves an hour of wasted time off my day.

 And here's how to get it all ready in two minutes or less (way less time than it would take you to get to the store!)